nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 First let's formulate the problem in a mathematical way.

-> Monkey is the imaginary grocery delivery service.
+> Monkeys is the imaginary grocery delivery service.
 Their wearhouse is located in the center of a city with radius $R$.
 The clients are uniformly distributed in the circle.
 What is the expected value of delivery time?

 So, the delivery man starts off in the center (wearhouse), brings the groceries to the customer and comes back to get ready for the next delivery.